DFE-Digital/login.dfe.public-api/README.md

 # DfE Login Public API

 **DfE Login Public API** provides secure, RESTful endpoints for external consumers and relying parties to integrate with the DfE Sign-in platform.
 It enables access to user, organisation, and service data, supporting operations such as invitations, access management, and announcements.

-This API allows external systems to communicate directly with DfE Sign-in, facilitating secure, standards-based authentication and authorisation processes.
-It is part of the wider **login.dfe** project.
+This service is part of the wider **login.dfe** project.

 ## Environment Configuration